 The walled city of Intramuros is the oldest district in Manila as it was built in 1571.
 It served as the center for the Spanish colony's rule and was then once called and believed to be Manila itself.
 The Spanish cultural influence is evident in every corner of this walled city.
 The architecture is screaming its Spanish influence as the roads and buildings are of the finest style and design.

-When the Spanish came to Manila, they built Manila's walls, and the authorities themselves were responsible for defining the importance of the interior of the walls.
-Only the Spanish and mestizos, or people with Spanish blood running in their veins, can live inside the walls.
-These people belonged to the upper or ruling classes of society.
+When the Spanish came to Manila, they built a small walled city for themselves within Manila.
+Only the Spanish and mestizos, or people with Spanish blood running in their veins, could live inside the walls.
+These people belonged to the upper or ruling classes of society of that colonial era.

 As every corner inside the Intramuros walled city is full of history and beauty, people would need a whole day to enjoy every building and church in the vicinity.

 One of the more popular and most frequently visited places in Intramuros is Fort Santiago.
 From the Philippines' Spanish occupation, political prisoners, including the national hero Jose Rizal, have been detained in Fort Santiago.
 The place is now a park that can be toured while riding a Kalesa (a horse-drawn carriage).
 It has been turned into an area full of flowering trees and homing pigeons.
 You can also explore Intramuros on your feet.